Skip to content

 However, when the first surgery does not achieve the expected result — whether due to technical limitations, healing complications, or misaligned expectations — secondary rhinoplasty is the way to definitive correction.

-Procedures I can associate with secondary rhinoplasty
+Procedures I can combine with secondary rhinoplasty

 Secondary rhinoplasty versus other types of rhinoplasty